BusKill/buskill-app/README.md

 # BusKill App

 This is the codebase for our cross-platform (CLI and) GUI app for [BusKill](https://www.buskill.in).
-It works in Linux, Windows, and MacOS.
+It works in Windows, MacOS, Linux, and QubesOS.

 # What is BusKill?